ceu-lang/ceu/manual/manual.md

 event), Céu schedules them in the order they appear in the program text.
 This policy is somewhat arbitrary, but provides a priority scheme for trails, and also ensures deterministic and reproducible execution for programs.
-Note that, at any time, at most one trail is executing.
+At any time, at most one trail is executing.
-Trails are created with [parallel compositions](#parallel-compositions-and-abortion).

 The program and diagram below illustrate the behavior of the scheduler of Céu: